comake/shacl-to-json-schema/README.md

 ## Support

-Currently this library only supports properties that include `shacl:datatype`, `shacl:node`, or `shacl:nodeKind`.
+Currently this library only supports properties that include a `shacl:datatype`, `shacl:node`, or `shacl:nodeKind`.

 Supported `shacl:datatype` values:
 - `xsd:string` generates a JSON Schema with type `string`